pyeventsourcing/eventsourcing/docs/topics/support.rst

 ===============

 It has taken a lot of time and effort to create this library.
-Similarly, it will take some time and effort to understand and acquire the skills to create a well-designed event-sourced system.
+Similarly, it will take time and effort to understand and acquire the skills to create well-designed event-sourced applications.

 Training workshops and development services are available to support your professional use of this library.
 Community support is also available.

-Please also consider supporting the ongoing development and maintenance of this library by making a regular donation.
+Please consider supporting the ongoing development and maintenance of this library by making a regular donation.

 Professional support
 ====================

-Design and development services are available to help managers and developers with the design and development of their event-sourced applications and systems.
+Design and development services are available to help developers and managers with the development and management of their event-sourced applications and systems.

 - Overall assessment of your existing implementation, with recommendations for improvement.
 - Address your specific concerns with how your event-sourced system is built (and running).